 This is perfect for our busy lives whether you want to have a fun and yummy snack at the ready or you’re planning ahead for a party.

 The easiest and yummiest donuts ever!
 Super simple recipe uses a donut pan and bakes in less than 20 minutes.
 The result is a perfect cake donut with the best flavor, made even better with cinnamon sugar topping.
 Donuts freezer well too (Freeze before topping with cinnamon sugar).
+Prep time is long because I have a 6 donut pan and have to make them in 2 batches.

 Author: Healthy Gluten-Free Family